patbi/Thenavigo_Handbook/README.md

 ### 2. Speed of Decision Making — `#`
 No bullshit: We are in a fight for our very survival and every single day we make life-altering decisions — sometimes, with very little data.
 Regardless, we agree with General Patton when he said “A good plan, violently executed now, is better than a perfect plan next week.”

-That “plan”, by the way, is our first operating virtue, #tatt, because our team has mastered the art of communicating plainly the high-level context, the people involved, and the decision(s) that need to be made and by what time (and by whom).
+That “plan”, by the way, is our first operating virtue, #sha, because our team has mastered the art of communicating plainly the high-level context, the people involved, and the decision(s) that need to be made and by what time (and by whom).
 We clearly state if consensus or feedback is required and, with enough collective confidence that we can bear, we commit to the decision, even if we may personally disagree.
 We move the fastest when we are aligned, feelings aside.

-Otherwise, you should #tatt, providing all the above data and informing the team of your decision with a request for specific people to keep you accountable — this simply means that you will do what you say you’ll do and you’re asking for support in keeping that commitment on track.
+Otherwise, you should #sha, providing all the above data and informing the team of your decision with a request for specific people to keep you accountable — this simply means that you will do what you say you’ll do and you’re asking for support in keeping that commitment on track.